 Outside of those regions bolstered by recent M&A activity, we also saw good growth in our UK and Luxembourg offices with stable performance from the Netherlands, Channel Islands and South Africa.
 At the end of the year, the Division stood at some 900 people serving clients from 16 offices and generating 68.3% of Group revenues.
 This scale and reach, combined with our focus on providing client service excellence enabled by best-in-class technology, stands us in good stead to succeed in a competitive market.
-Underlying EBITDA margin 33.0%

-New business wins £24.6m
+New business wins

+£24.6m